 Almost no party relies on sponsored content

 As sponsored posting on Facebook remains rarely untouched by political parties - an analysis showed that only 13% of all Facebook posts are sponsored - that comes as a surprise because this way of communicating has a huge potential for you to reach your target audience.
 Only one of the analysed parties made use of the sponsored post function within Facebook.
 9 posts by Labour were sponsored out of 207 posts - that is a share of 4.35%.

 But that does not mean that the parties do not advertise their content at all.
 A study published by the London School of Economics’ Media Policy Unit discovered that there is a focus on online ads since they are less cost intensive than those published in newspapers.
 In fact, are the parties relying on specific sort of online advertisement, namely the use of dark posts.
 Through dark posts do the parties have the chance to show nonpublic paid posts to selected users.
 This gives them the opportunity to tailor the posts to a specific audience - based on personal information such as demographics and interest - which is eventually only visible to the targeted group.

-The final decision will be made somewhere else
+The final decision will be made at the polling station

 The elections will not be decided on social media, but the digital sphere provides a new way of communicating and opens possibilities for campaigning with potential voters - especially young voters.
 Therefore, it is a close look at the behaviour of the political parties as they provide an indication of potential outcomes of the election.
 In particular, keep in mind that advertised content had a huge influence on the outcome of the US elections and the EU referendum.
 Parties are now focusing more and more on targeting content to reach and especially to win over more undecided voters.
 That said, the final decision will be made somewhere else, specifically at the ballot boxes across the United Kingdom on 8 June.